DerBrunoIR/AI-Learning-Paths/README.md

 ### Conditional Probability Matrix
 <img src="output/conditional_probability_matrix.png" alt="Conditional Probability Matrix" width="85%"/>
-Someone who participates in MI2 also participates with a probability of 76% in MI1.
+Students in MI2 also participate with a probability of 76% in MI1.
-Whereas someone who participates in MI1 has only a probability of 54% for participating in MI2.
+Whereas someone in MI1 has only a probability of 54% for participating in MI2.
-Less than 7% of students who participated in MI1, MI2, ML1 or ML2 are participating in AML.
+Less than 7% of students in either MI1, MI2, ML1 or ML2 are participating in AML.

-The highest probabilities are: (MI2, MI1, 76%), (DL1, ML1, 68%), (ML2, ML1, 64%).
+The highest probabilities are: (MI2, MI1, 76%), (DL1, ML1, 68%), (ML1, ML2, 64%).

-Until now, the AML course had only one iteration.
+# Conclusion
+In total there are almost 4300 different participants.
+Around 2100 of all participants are enrolled in MI1 and ML1.
+Only 25% of participants of ML1 do actually pass the exam.
+The most popular course combinations are: (MI1, MI2), (ML1, ML2) and (ML1, DL1).
+76% of people in MI2 are also enrolled in MI1 but only 54% of people in MI1 are enroleld in MI2.